 - What you can bring to the journal in terms of your experience of working on other journals, your areas of relevant expertise and why you feel you meet the requirements of the role?

-- How you will plan to consolidate and increase JPSJ’s growing international presence and ensure the high quality of articles published to achieve an impressive Journal Impact Factor?
+- How you will contribute to consolidating and increasing JPSJ’s growing international presence and ensuring the high quality of articles published to achieve an impressive Journal Impact Factor?

 - Please set out your vision and a clear editorial strategy for the journal to show how you would like to see it develop over the next five years.